The 7 Best & 6 Worst Places On Your Body To Get A Tattoo, According To Tattoo Artists

 Thanks to direct sun exposure, hand tattoos tend to fade quickly.
 But there are other factors to contend with, too.
 "You are constantly washing [your hands], which sloughs off skin more quickly and causes [tattoos] to fade and blur faster than other parts of your body," Palomino says.

-So if you're concerned about how a tattoo might look once you're older, consider avoiding the backs of your hands, as well as your fingers.
+So if you're concerned about how a tattoo might look once you're older, consider avoiding this area.
 "The palms of your hands and fingers wear out quickly, [since] the skin is also different and it is difficult for the ink to take easily," Palomino says.
 "Tattoos on the sides of your fingers and the inside of your palms are guaranteed to fade shortly after healing.
 Tattoos on your fingers and palms are novelty and do not look good for long."

 12. Worst: Inner Ear